lias-laboratory/experimentalhistorianllm/README.md

 | Falcon                  |       22        |       514       |&nbsp;   |      4.10%      |
 | **Totals**              |    **2820**     |     **4684**    | **Average**|      37.58%      |

-We also studied the reliability of the answers (100% correct answers provided for the same question), for each LLM (following table) and also for each type of question (in the following figure)
+We also studied the reliability of the answers (100% correct answers provided for the same question), for each LLM (following table) and also for each type of question (in the following figure).
+You can find the detailed results in the file [reliability-rate.xlsx](reliability-rate.xlsx).

 | LLM           | Number of 100%<br/>correct answers | Reliability rate |
 |---------------|:---------------:|:----------------:|